artisan1218/BMICalculator/README.md

   1. BMI Calculator
   2. Statistical Calculator
   3. Natural Number Calculator
+Note: all of them requires a valid JRE to run

 ### 1. BMI Calculator
 Read input(height and weight as integers) from user, then perform BMI(Body-Mass index) calculation and display the result to user interface.